 Option other than vacating: An owner of land affected by an unplatted RS 2477 right-of-way may request the department's approval to relocate the right-of-way elsewhere on that owner's land.
 The department will approve the realignment if the realignment provides access reasonably comparable to the original, does not affect land in other ownership, and connects to the original route where it enters and exits the landowner's land.
 Such a realignment of an RS 2477 right-of-way within a parcel of land does not constitute a vacation under this section.

-Should you have any questions, please contact Joe Poydack at (907) 375-7733, George Horton at (907) 269-8610, or myself at (907) 269-8521.
+Should you have any questions, please contact Victoria Braun at (907) 375-7733, George Horton at (907) 269-8610, or myself at (907) 269-8521.
+A fact sheet on RS 2477 vacations is enclosed for your information.

 Sincerely,